 The Gospel of the Lord.

-TWENTY-NINTH SUNDAY OF THE YEAR
+SECOND SUNDAY OF ADVENT YEAR B

 *Adapted from: “Bible Study and Sharing on the Gospel of Matthew for Christian Communities”, by Richard Baawobr M.Afr — Paulines Publications Africa, 2016.